 The complete contrast to my travel work, photojournalism opened my eyes to a phenomenally challenging world.

-From the first day I picked up a camera I was convinced I’d be off trekking around the world as part of the new breed of National Geographic photographers but the reality was that I was growing up witnessing the extinction of the same species I had admired.
-While they’re not all gone yet they are a rare breed now and aspiring to those lofty heights still seems fairly unlikely.
-Instead I began to dip my toes into other types of photography and like many others I tried a bunch.
-Weddings, events, portraits and sport were several that I enjoyed at times but never really felt challenged or satisfied.
+From the first day I picked up a camera I was convinced I’d be off trekking around the world as part of the new breed of National Geographic photographers but in reality, those jobs are one in a million.
+Instead, I began to dip my toes into other types of photography and like many others, I tried almost everything – weddings, events, portraits and sport were just the beginning.

-I got the chance to begin working for the U.S. Embassy in Canberra and my days of family portraits were but a distant memory.
-In the beginning it wasn’t pushing my boundaries but I certainly got the chance to learn from some really great mentors and begin a path that ultimately enabled me to photography President Obama twice, Hillary Clinton, Secretary John Kerry, all 5 of Australia’s Prime Ministers during that time, The Wiggles, Buzz Aldrin, the head of NASA, my football heroes and many many others.
+Fortuitously, I got the chance to begin working for the U.S. Embassy in Canberra and my days of family portraits were but a distant memory.
+Over the years I had the chance to photograph President Obama twice, Hillary Clinton, Secretary John Kerry, all 5 of Australia’s Prime Ministers during that time, The Wiggles, Buzz Aldrin, the head of NASA, my football heroes and many many others.

 I read once that covering a U.S. Presidential visit was one of the most challenging gigs going around and I was lucky enough to do it twice.
 And both times as the official photographer.
-Now I’m no Pete Souza but I was allowed to roam into places other members of the press didn’t get to go so I took particular time to get images I hoped would last a lifetime.
+Now I’m no Pete Souza but I was allowed to roam into places other members of the press didn’t get to go so I managed to get images I treasure to this day.
 I didn’t take the opportunities for granted and ended up spending 6 years building skills and friendships I hadn’t anticipated at all.

-In a strange way it built photographic techniques I would never have bothered with had I just stuck with tourism and travel work and it opened my eyes up to visual storytelling in a way I was honestly naive to previously.
-It was eye opening, challenging but so rewarding.
-I won’t ever stop doing this documentary style work and I’d love one day to cover another sitting U.S. President but for now I’ll make do with the memories.
+In different ways, it built photographic skills I would never have had a chance to hone had I just stuck with tourism and travel work and it opened my eyes up to visual storytelling in a way I was honestly naive to before that.
+It eye-openingning, challenging but so rewarding.